 However, know that the transaction fee, the withdrawal limit, and several other factors vary, and each platform has its specific rules.
 Moreover, some of these exchanges may require a separate wallet before you can start dealing.
 We suggest that you get a wallet of your own anyway since it will benefit you in the long run.

-It is still important to know a few things before you invest in cryptocurrencies and decide to move to San Juan.
+It is still important to know a few things before you invest in cryptocurrencies and decide to relocate to San Juan.

 There are three basic bitcoin options that you can choose from in San Juan.
 These are as follows: